history-unibas/Trankribus-API/README.md

 ## htr_model_validation.py
 Two transcription versions are analysed using this module.
 In our use case, a used transcript handwritten text recognition (HTR) model is validated with the gold standard (manual transcription).
 As comparative variables, the character error rate (CER) and word error rate (WER) are used.

+## collection_transcription.py
+With this module, layout analysis and text recognition can be performed on multiple documents belonging to different collections.

 ## Contact
 For questions please contact jonas.aeby@unibas.ch.